 The surname Mehring was first found in Austria and the Rhineland, where the name became noted for its many branches within the region, each house acquiring a status and influence which was envied and enrolled by the princes of the region.
 In their later history the family became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Mehring family
+Early History of the Mehring family

 This web page shows only a small excerpt of our Mehring research.
 Another 221 words (16 lines of text) covering the years 1299, 1557, 1613, 1627, 1665, 1704, 1801, 1806, 1824, and 1879 are included under the topic Early Mehring History in all our PDF Extended History products and printed products wherever possible.